ng-log/ng-log/docs/index.md

-# Google Logging Library
+# ng-log

-Google Logging (glog) is a C++14 library that implements application-level logging.
+ng-log (formely Google Logging Library or glog) is a C++14 library that implements application-level logging.
 The library provides logging APIs based on C++-style streams and various helper macros.

 # How to Use